Close

 Section 54EC

-For exemption under this section, you can invest your capital gains (up to ₹50 lakhs) in specific bonds issued by the National Highway Authority of India (NHAI) or Rural Electrification Corporation (REC).
+For exemption under this section, you can invest your gains (up to ₹50 lakhs) in specific bonds issued by the National Highway Authority of India (NHAI) or Rural Electrification Corporation (REC).
 These bonds are locked in for five years, but the good news is you can redeem them after three years.
 Make sure you invest before the tax filing deadline to claim this exemption.

 Section 54B